puppeteer/puppeteer/docs/api/puppeteer.frame.goto.md

 :::warning

-Headless mode doesn't support navigation to a PDF document.
-See the [upstream issue](https://bugs.chromium.org/p/chromium/issues/detail?id=761295).
+Headless shell mode doesn't support navigation to a PDF document.
+See the [upstream issue](https://crbug.com/761295).

 :::

+In headless shell, this method will not throw an error when any valid HTTP status code is returned by the remote server, including 404 "Not Found" and 500 "Internal Server Error".
+The status code for such responses can be retrieved by calling [HTTPResponse.status()](./puppeteer.httpresponse.status.md).